advento098/advento098/README.md

 <br>

-Web Developer — Frontend & Backend Specialist
+Web Developer
 <p><small><i>
-- Building digital experiences and learning every day<br>
+- Learning constantly to be better at scalable web solutions<br>
 - "If there's an opportunity, I would like to create myself my own general computer."
 </i></small></p>